-If time is called during game 3, the player with the fewest Prize cards remaining wins game 3 and wins the match.
+If the last turn ends during game 3, the player with the fewest Prize cards remaining wins game 3 and wins the match.

-If both players have the same number of Prize cards remaining, the game continues until a Prize card is drawn.
-The player drawing the next Prize card wins game 3 and wins the match.
+If both players have the same number of Prize cards remaining, the game continues until one player has fewer Prize cards remaining than the other.
+The player with the fewest Prize cards left wins game 3 and wins the match.